 Education Resources for Ohio Adult Workers in Transition

 Numerous sources show that the more education you have, the more money you earn (here's one chart).
 In a down economy, many Americans turn unemployment into an opportunity to return to school.
 The best time for a worker to start higher education or professional development classes is at the beginning of their unemployment benefits period.
-The University System of Ohio can help you find a program that fits your needs, plus financial aid to help pay for your education or training.
+Ohio can help you find a program that fits your needs, plus financial aid to help pay for your education or training.

 Know the terminology